 Messrs.
 Yehuda and Zohar Zisapel are brothers and are our founders.
 On July 15, 2010 Mr. Yehuda Zisapel resigned from serving as director on our board of directors.
 On September 2, 2010, Mr. Zohar Zisapel was appointed as a director on our board until July 28, 2015, when he ceased serving as a director.
 Messrs.
-Yehuda and Zohar Zisapel are also founders, directors and principal shareholders of several other corporations within the "Rad Group", as described in "Item 6 - Directors, Senior Management and Employees".
+Yehuda and Zohar Zisapel are also founders, directors and principal shareholders of several corporations within the "Rad Group", from which we purchase certain services and equipment.